+Rural and low-income schools disproportionately lack SE.
 Schools and districts with fewer students diagnosed with FA and prescribed EDD may perceive SE as a lower priority.
-Disparities in school anaphylaxis policy, including SE availability, disproportionately affect poor, rural, and minority children.105 Frequency of FA diagnosis in children from household incomes less than \$25,000 annually has occurred half as often as children from homes with annual income of \$50,000-\$99,000.57 Thus likelihood of undiagnosed FA anaphylaxis may be greater in schools with these demographics.
-Texas schools with higher socioeconomic status had 6 times the number of EDDs, stock or prescribed, compared to schools with lower socioeconomic status.^{23,105} Research demonstrates lack of SE and anaphylaxis training occurs more frequently in rural and low-income schools.105
+Disparities in school anaphylaxis policy, including SE availability, disproportionately affect poor, rural, and minority children.
+107 Frequency of FA diagnosis in children from household incomes less than \$25,000 annually is half as often as that in children from homes with an annual income of \$50,000 to \$99,000.57 Thus, the likelihood of undiagnosed FA anaphylaxis may be greater in schools with these demographics.
+Texas schools with higher socioeconomic status had 6 times the number of EDDs, stock or prescribed, compared with schools with lower socioeconomic status.
+23,107 Research demonstrates that lack of SE and anaphylaxis training occurs more frequently in rural and low-income schools.
+103 merits.
+National and state medical and nursing organizations and local health care professionals can provide advocacy and education at any level of the public educational governance structure regarding the need for SE.
+Organizational position statements and resolutions can lend strong credibility and support to such efforts.
+A/I clinical team members could partner with schools on mutually beneficial goals for establishing SE programs particularly in states lacking legally mandated SE.
+21,103 Becoming well-versed in state laws and guidelines and building synergistic relationships with school administration is critical because they are key in defining daily school operations and program implementation.
+106 Figure 3 reflects a high-functioning